5 Clear Signs You Have Sinus Infection Symptoms

 Sinus infection symptom: Your face hurts

 You know how it feels when you really rock it in your go-to fitness class or go for a long run?
 That soreness is an indication that you worked hard, burned calories, and challenged your muscles.
 But it could mean something pretty different if your face is aching.
 As Williams notes, facial pain can indicate that not only are your sinuses blocked, but they’re infected, which makes them hurt.
+And a sinus blockage itself can cause pain even without infection.
 Here are other reasons you might feel congested all the time.

 Sinus infection symptom: You feel so.
 Much.
 Pressure.